 Some Anvils Need to Be Dropped: The show justifies its own anviliciousness in a conversation in which the news people assert that you don't have to be "balanced" when the objective facts support only one side.

-They Wasted a Perfectly Good Plot: The How We Got Here story in season 2 started out quite exciting, with the promise that we'd actually get to see the team seriously screw up rather than always know the right thing to say by virtue of being written two years in the future.
+The How We Got Here story in season 2 started out quite exciting, with the promise that we'd actually get to see the team seriously screw up rather than always know the right thing to say about any news item by virtue of being written two years after the fact.
 Then it all turns out to be the fault of a new character.

 Also the subplot about Will getting death threats in season 1 looked to be building up to something truly interesting, and then it's completely ignored and forgotten about in season 2, with Will's bodyguard Lonnie Church no longer around and no mention of the storyline whatsoever.

-Unfortunate Implications: There's been quitealotofcriticism of the show's portrayal of women.
+There's been quitealotofcriticism of the show's portrayal of women.
 Amongst the reasons stated are Mac and Maggie's incompetence, and the show's handling of issues like sexism - e.g. Hallie's boss is randomly sexist and abusive so Jim can save her ass, against her wishes, and later be rewarded with a romance.
+However, not everyone agrees with this; Olivia Munn explained her views on the issue.

 What an Idiot: Jerry risks his entire career to get a news story aired by altering interview footage of a powerful Marine general.
 Even though he did a very good job of altering it, he must have known that the footage would be scrutinized heavily by someone after the general inevitably protests.